Summer Seminar Course Catalog

 Sunday, June 28, 6:30–9:30 p.m.

-This course covers how to form a research topic and define scope based on an intended audience prior to publication or presentation.
-Participants learn how to identify useful sources and design effective research projects, with examples drawn from ANA presentation venues, publications, and educational programs.
+This course covers how to form a research topic and scope based on an intended audience prior to publication or presentation.
+Participants learn how to design research and identify useful sources for information depending on the nature of a research topic.

 K. Auction World 101: An Insider Perspective ($70)